 9 Demands for the 2019 MacBook Pro

 While rumors suggest we'll see a new 16.5-inch MacBook Pro this year, a slightly larger size is not enough, if you ask me.
-Sure, the most recent MacBook Pros have been good-to-great machines, but as a MacBook Pro owner myself — one who's waiting to upgrade an aging 2012 model — I've still not seen a new MacBook Pro that I'd be excited to buy.
+Sure, the most recent MacBook Pros have been good-to-great machines, but as a MacBook Pro owner myself — one who's waiting to upgrade an aging 2012 model (which I just saved with a battery repair)— I've still not seen a new MacBook Pro that I'd be excited to buy.

-So, if Apple wants to make its next MacBook Pros its best models yet, I've got some demands.
+So, if Apple wants to make the MacBook Pro coming in 2019 its best models yet, I've got some demands.
 Inspired by a list that former macOS reviewer John Siracusa introduced on his podcast, here's the top nine things I want to see on the next MacBook Pro, in decreasing order of importance, with the most necessary change first.

 1. A new, reliable keyboard

 I would have bought a new MacBook Pro, but I've got trust issues with Apple right now, or rather, I've got my doubts about its keyboard.
 Yes, if I'm going to invest over $1,000 in a new laptop, I need to believe I'm buying something that will last.
 If Apple ditches the troubled butterfly switch mechanism-based keys (which have spawned class-action lawsuits) that it has used since 2006, I'm going to be ready to hit Buy.